🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Level of Liquidity

 Liquidity is better in markets with a cash settlement option versus those with physical settlement only.
 More market traders — hedgers and speculators — can participate in cash-settled derivative markets since there can be lower capital requirements.
-Options traders also can engage in rolling options instead of exercising them.
+Options traders can also engage in rolling options instead of exercising them.

 Time Taken